-For these the yet-to-be-announced sessions later in the summer, sign up for notifications and information via this Google Forms registration link.
-In addition, if you have a topic, book chapter, article, or other scholarly work you would like to suggest, please reach out to CASA (email@example.com).
+Sign up for notifications and information via this Google Forms registration link.
 We hope to encourage discussions across a diverse range of experiences in computing.
 Finally, if you would like to volunteer to help guide discussions during the sessions please also reach out to CASA.
 We are looking forward to working with the community on organizing this summer reading group!

 Hope to see you at the first summer reading group on June 10th!

 About the Authors: The Computer Architecture Student Association (CASA) is an independent student-run organization with the express purpose of developing and fostering a positive and inviting student community within computer architecture.